code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 * *[The Different EV Charging Connector Types](https://evcharging.enelx.com/eu/about/news/blog/552-ev-charging-connector-types)* **§**

 * US Dept of Energy’s *[Vehicle Technologies Program](https://www.westhartfordct.gov/civicax/filebank/blobdload.aspx?BlobID=28387)* (October 2011) **§**

 ---

-## What Will the Least Expensive Level 2 Charger Cost UHart?
-**Note**: The following excludes EVSE costs.

-* Clipper Creek makes [the cheapest Level 1 charger]((https://store.clippercreek.com/all-products/level-1-16-amp-ev-charging-station-acs-120) I’ve found, at $$\$379$$.
-* This charger comes with a [cheap lock](https://store.clippercreek.com/image/cache/catalog/New%20Free%20lock_gold%20on%20gen%202%20with%20type-800x800.jpg) to keep out unauthorized users.

----

-## What Will the Most Expensive Level 2 Charger Cost UHart?
-The following is a summary of an email from Joseph Inglisa, Director, Mid-Atlantic Business Development, SemaConnect, detailing the cost of SemaConnect charger installation.
-I imagine it’s similar for ChargePoint and others. **Note**: The following excludes EVSE costs.

-1. The list price is $$\$3,590$$ per charging station, with volume pricing available.
-2. Cable management devices cost $$\$600$$ for dual or single configurations.
-3. The first year of network service is complimentary, after which the yearly cost is $$\$240$$.
-4. There are no activation, turn on, or commissioning fees.
-5. There are no taxes for shipping to CT; only UPS ground shipping is charged.
-6. UHart chooses a kWh or hourly rate to cover or mark up electric costs.
-7. UHart isn’t obligated to use SemaConnect, in the event that the University offers complimentary charging.
-8. SemaConnect sends a quarterly payment based on the aforementioned user pricing.
-9. SemaConnect nets out a 5% credit card transaction / management fee.
-10. SemaConnect registers the customers’ credit card information and deals will all financial transactions.

----